HEALTH CARE?

 It is easy to predict the troubles that national health care will cause:

-3. People forget the high taxes that replace the business insurance premiums in countries with national health insurance.
+1. People forget the high taxes that replace the employer-provided health insurance in countries with national health insurance.
 The businesses don't complain, because the workers pay the taxes.

-16. People will not be allowed to choose or control their own health care.
-We saw a sample of this in May, when a Minnesota judge ordered a child to undergo a medical procedure, against the wishes of the child and the parents.
+13. People will not be allowed to choose or control their own health care.
+We saw a sample of this when a Minnesota judge ordered a child to undergo a medical procedure, against the wishes of the child and the parents.

 17. The total cost to each person will be much higher, because of the bureaucracy and the monopoly power of the AMA doctor union.